hehao98/WaterRendering/README.md

 # OceanSimulator
-This code repository contains my several tries on water/ocean simluation.
+This code repository contains my several experiments on water/ocean simluation.

 For detailed information of how this is implemented, please see [my blog][http://www.cnblogs.com/hehao98/](Chinese).